 A miracle occurred in my house on Sunday: my two year old slept all night, by herself, in her bed.
 For the first time in her life.

 Finally, she sleeps!

 I’ve written about my children’s terrible sleep before, so this bears repeating: my twenty-seven month old daughter slept through the night for the first time last night.
 I remember that it was also April when my older daughter started sleeping through the night, too: something about the spring after turning two must flip a switch in the brains of my children that says, “Hey – sleep is grand.
 Let’s do it some more.”

 This means I slept through the night, too!
 For the first time!
 In over four years!
 I woke up at 5 am and could tell that it was way later than I typically got to sleep before being called back to the kids’ room.
 I squinted at the clock to bring the numbers in focus and couldn’t quite believe it.
 Then I fretted in bed for thirty minutes, assuming that she had not woken up because ya know, she was probably dead.
 Continue reading

-Posted in Books, Grad School Quittas, Mothering, Pop Culture
+Posted in Books, Grad School Quittas, Mothering, Politics & Feminism, Pop Culture

 Tagged Betty Friedan, career, cosleeping, family, Feminine Mystique, feminism, grad school, Graduate school, home, identity, Infant, kids, Life, marriage, Mother, motherhood, mothering, organizing, parenting, Pregnancy, real life, sleep, travel, work, Writing